SERLatBTH/StarterGuide-DobotMagician/README.md

    * Step 5 Run writing and drawing function: click Start to get the Dobot Magician to draw and write.

 ### Quick Start 3 - Blockly
-   * Step 1 Start programming with Blochly: click on any command (such as Logic, Loop, or Variable) in the list on the left edge and pull out any block to the programming surface.
+   * Step 1 Start programming with Blockly: click on any command (such as Logic, Loop, or Variable) in the list on the left edge and pull out any block to the programming surface.
    * Step 2 Select a block from the Dobot API and customize it: drag a JumpTo block to the programming area (Dobot API> Motion) and set (x,y,z) to (200,10,10)
    * Step 3 Extract another Dobot API block: pull out a JumpTo block to and set (x,y,z) to (300,10,10). put them together both blocks to create the desired program.
    * Step 4 Run the program in Blockly: click Start to get the Dobot Magition to perform the movements of the blocks discloses.
 In this case, from (200,10,10) to (300,10,10).

+## SDK

+### API

+### Examples On Github
+* Python library could be found on github [repository](https://github.com/luismesas/pydobot)
+* More libraries and examples could be found on [github as well](https://github.com/topics/dobot)